drowsycoder/pandas-example/README.md

 # pandas-example
-Example of using Pandas for processing State Duma deputies data
+Example of using Pandas for processing State Duma deputies data (plain Python script with basic optimization, Jupyter Notebook is not used).

 ![Preview](./deputies_pic_1.png)